fkooman/php-oauth-as/README.md

     $ sudo setsebool -P httpd_can_network_connect=on

-If you want the logger to send out email, you need the following as well:
+If you want the logger to send out email, you need the following as well (not supported right now):

     $ sudo setsebool -P httpd_can_sendmail=on